meen986/JavaScript_Projects/README.md

 - Adding each character of word one by one
 - Then deleting each character of work one by one
 - This is infinite loop

+# Project 11 - Form Validation

+## Part 1
+- All Validation will come one by one as a alert box.